AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 .. role:: raw-html(raw)
     :format: HTML

 MicroGridsPy is a comprehensive energy optimization model designed for the strategic planning and operational management of mini-grid systems.
-Here below a general introduction to the different steps in building and running a model:
+Here below is a general introduction to the different steps in building and running a model:

 #. **Time Series Data Input**: Begin by providing specific data, over the lifetime of the project, about the available renewable resources and demand
    profiles.
 For sub-Sahara Africa it is also possible to estimate endogenously these time series data based on editable parameters and build-in load